Skip to main content

 When a file is too big

 If your scan is over the 5 MB limit, don't just re-export at a lower resolution and hope — use a proper PDF compressor that targets a specific file size while keeping the document legible.
-VisaPacks' built-in Compress tool is designed specifically around ImmiAccount's 5 MB limit — upload the oversized file to your checklist and it flags it automatically with a one-click Compress option.
+VisaPacks' built-in Compress tool is designed specifically around ImmiAccount's 5 MB limit — upload the oversized file to your visa document checklist and it flags it automatically with a one-click Compress option.

 FAQ